noidexe/Enjin-Coin-Documentation/docs/starthere.md

   1. Sign up and subscribe [HERE](./trusted_platform.md).
 This will give you access the Trusted Platform (and Platform API).
 TODO: Change link when portal is up.

   2. You'll then need to create at least one wallet.
 You have multiple options here: if you are just starting out with the platform and if you think you will be doing a low number of operations and want to get a feel for how things work manually, grab the mobile wallet off the [iOS app store](https://itunes.apple.com/us/app/enjin-cryptocurrency-wallet/id1349078375?mt=8) or the [Google play store](https://play.google.com/store/apps/details?id=com.enjin.mobile.wallet&hl=en_US).

-  The mobile wallet is also handy for watching server side wallets that you want to keep an eye on.
+  The mobile wallet is also handy for watching other wallets, for example, your server side wallet daemon.

   If you are doing a high number of transactions, or need to automate transaction signing for game severs interacting with players, you should use our wallet daemon.
 Check out our [wallet daemon guide](./wallet_daemon_guide.md) for how to get started with that.

   Wallets need ETH to pay for transactions, and ENJ as the digital casting material to create your items.
 If you want to experiment our Kovan testnet sandbox before using real currencies you can get some KENJ and KETH from our faucet [here](https://faucet.enjin.io/) and be off to the races.

   If you want to use real deal, mainnet, you will need actual ETH and ENJ via an exchange.

   3. Finally, you need to decide how you are going to interact with the ENJ platform.
 You'll probably use all of these platform interfaces at one time or another.